lcthomas/eng681f19/schedule.md

 ----

-## Readings removed from syllabus because of class cancelation:
+## Readings removed from syllabus because of class cancellation:
 * **These readings are NOT assigned; I have left them on the syllabus so you can refer to them if needed**
 * Claude Lévi-Strauss, “A Writing Lesson,” from _Tristes Tropiques_ (1955)
 * Clifford Geertz, "Deep Play: Notes on a Balinese Cock Fight,” from _Interpretation of Cultures_ (1973)